Q37 (New York City bus): MTA takeover

+Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q37 would have been replaced by a "neighborhood" route called the QT37, which would be straightened in South Ozone Park, using to use Rockaway Boulevard, Lefferts Boulevard, and 135th Avenue.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 The planned modifications of the Q37 in the new plan are similar to those proposed in the 2019 plan.

+A final bus-redesign plan was released in December 2023.
+The Q37 would be extended to the AirTrain JFK's Lefferts Boulevard station, traveling via 130th Street, 134th Street, and Pan Am Road.
+The route would be straightened along Rockaway and Lefferts Boulevards in South Ozone Park, and it would also start running 24/7.

+On December 17, 2024, addendums to the final plan were released.
+Among these, bus stops on the Q37 were rearranged, and the South Ozone Park terminal and current service patterns were retained.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q37 is part of Phase II, which began on August 31, 2025.